Disney’s ‘Miracle’ Actor Michael Mantenuto Dead At 35 From Apparent Suicide

 — Variety (@Variety) April 27, 2017

-Mantenuto portrayed Jack O’Callahan, the defense man for the team.
+Mantenuto portrayed Jack O’Callahan, a defenseman for the team.
 Despite having sustained a knee injury in a previous game, O’Callahan came back in the finals to help the U.S. team defeat the Soviet Union team in a major upset.

 According to Hollywood Life, Mantenuto caught the attention of director Gavin O’Connor after he got into a fight with another actor during the audition.
 He apologized for his behavior and O’Connor decided to cast him in the film, saying he was the right person to play the role of O’Callahan.